Skip to main content

 Step 2: Implement AgentHandler (Server)

-This is the critical RPC.
-It receives conversation history, calls the developer’s handler, and returns the response.
+This RPC receives conversation history, calls the developer’s handler, and returns the response.
+Here is the shape of the request and response:

 Input: HandleRequest { messages: [ChatMessage{role, content}, ...] }